2014 Saint-Jean-sur-Richelieu ramming attack: Attack and pursuit

 On October 20, 2014, Martin Couture-Rouleau deliberately rammed a car into a pair of Canadian Armed Forces soldiers in a shopping centre parking lot in Saint-Jean-sur-Richelieu, Quebec, Canada, at 11:30 a.m.
 ET.
 He had been seen sitting in his car and watching for over two hours before the attack.
 A police chase ensued.
 The Toronto Sun reported that the suspect called 911 during the chase to say that he carried out his acts in the name of Allah.

 The chase ended when Martin Couture-Rouleau lost control of his car, rolling it into a ditch and onto its roof.
 A witness said that a spike belt was deployed.
 According to witnesses, Couture-Rouleau exited the car and charged a female police officer with a knife.
 Police shot him up to seven times and he was pronounced dead that evening in hospital.
 A large knife was seen stuck in the ground according to eyewitnesses.

 There were two victims.
-Warrant officer Patrice Vincent (53) died in hospital the next day while another unnamed soldier sustained non-life-threatening injures.
+Warrant officer Patrice Vincent (53), one of the two ramming victims, died in hospital the next day while the other soldier (whose name was not released) sustained non-life-threatening injures.
 One of the soldiers was in uniform and one was not.

 A statement by Prime Minister Stephen Harper indicated that government and police officials linked the attack to terrorism.

 Victims

-Warrant officer Patrice Vincent, 53, had served in the military for 28 years and was considering retiring to become a cabinet maker.
+Warrant Officer Patrice Vincent, 53, had served in the military for 28 years and was considering retiring to become a cabinet maker.
 He had previously served as a refrigeration and mechanical technician engineer as well as a military firefighter.
 Vincent's funeral was held on November 1, 2014.

 A second Canadian Forces member was injured in the attack.